pnkboola/beacon-accounting/readme.md

 ## Support

-For technical support or customization requests, contact your web developer or VRPRO Accountancy technical team.
+For technical support or customization requests, contact your web developer or Beacon Accounting technical team.

 ## License

-This website is proprietary to VRPRO Accountancy.
+This website is proprietary to Beacon Accounting.
 All rights reserved.

 ---

 **Last Updated**: September 2025
 **Version**: 1.0
-**Contact**: VRPRO Accountancy Technical Team
+**Contact**: Beacon Accounting Technical Team